 In November 2019, 84 percent of CIOs reported they were making too many decisions.
 This will continue for the foreseeable future and will likely increase as the business environment remains dynamic.
 With these limitations in mind, CIOs and senior IT leaders need to focus on ensuring the decisions they’re making are based on the most accurate data they have access to and that it accurately reflects the current business posture.

-Top challenges in managing spend are manual processes, avoiding waste, understanding the cost of delivered services and getting the data needed to optimize spend
+The top challenges for CIOs in managing spend are manual processes, avoiding waste, understanding the cost of delivered services and getting the data needed to optimize spend

 Gaining consensus on decisions that were easy a few months ago was a challenge for 76 percent of respondents but will be even more difficult when the decisions need to be made quickly.
 Deciding to switch the office-based workforce to a work-from-home model was an easy one to protect the health of the employees.
 But understanding all the cost implications (some of which are not transparent) associated with that change are not so easily understood.
 To overcome this challenge, CIOs need improved visibility into IT spend.
 As we saw in the Flexera 2020 State of Tech Spend Report, getting visibility into IT spend by business service, by application and by project or program are challenges and not solved by hitting the easy button we all wish we had.